• Skip to primary navigation

 Italian Easter Cookies (Taralli Dolci Di Pasqua)

-These traditional Italian Easter cookies are a lightly sweet cookie with a crunchy sugar icing flavored with citrus.
+These traditional Italian Easter cookies are a lightly sweet cookie with crunchy lemon flavor icing.

 Course: Dessert